 Under the ESA, employers have considerable flexibility in scheduling regular hours of work.
 However, the Ministry of Labour has the authority to exercise scrutiny with respect to arrangements that may require employees to work excess hours.
-Employers are no longer required to apply to the Director of Employment Standards for approval of excess weekly hours or overtime averaging agreements.
+An employer may permit an employee to work more than 48 hours a week only if the employer obtains a written agreement from the employee (or from the union if the workplace is unionized) and the employer no longer has to apply for and obtain approval from the Director of Employment Standards.
 The requirement to obtain the employee or union's written agreement also applies if an employer wants an employee to work more than eight (8) hours a day.
-Furthermore, such written agreement, the employee or union and an employer are only valid if, prior to making the agreement, the employer provides the employee or union with the most recent Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards.
+Furthermore, such written agreements between an employee or union and an employer are only valid if, prior to making the agreement, the employer provides the employee or union with the most recent Information Sheet for Employees About Hours of Work and Overtime Pay prepared by the Director of Employment Standards.
 The agreement must specifically include a statement in which the employee acknowledges receipt of this information sheet.